- What is Multitasking?

 - Does the amount of memory (RAM) matter when using a multiprocessing computer?

-- I have a dual-core computer, and when I am using ArchiCAD 11, the processors max out at 50%.
+- I have a dual-core computer, and when I am using ARCHICAD, the processors max out at 50%.
 They never reach 100%.

-Multiprocessing means the use of two or more Central Processing Units (CPU) at the same time.
-Most of new computers have dual-core processors, or feature two or more processors, therefore they are called multiprocessor computers.
+Multiprocessing means the use of two or more Central Processing Units (CPUs) within a single computer system at the same time.
+The term also refers to the ability of a system to support more than one processor or the ability to allocate tasks between them.
+Nowadays new computers have multi-core processors, or feature more processors, therefore they are called multiprocessor computers.